pephumin/pebinary.net/_members/MC1.md

 Drop-downs allow you to choose one item from a list of items; in this way, they are very much like radio buttons.
 Click the down arrow on the right of the drop-down, then select one of the items from the list that appears.
 Your selection will appear to the left of the down arrow.

-A rating scale (technically called a "Likert scale") is a special kind of radio button answer, where you indicate your degree of agreement with the presented statement.
+A rating scale is a special kind of radio button answer, where you indicate your degree of agreement with the presented statement.
 You may choose one out of the five possible options.

 A date entry field looks like a text field, but requires that you enter a value that can be understood to be a date.
 For example, "21/09/2003" for September 21, 2003.